 Provides complete occupational therapy care, working toward optimal outcomes.
-Performs other duties as assigned.
 Works under the supervision of the Physical Rehabilitation Services Site Supervisor.

 1. Evaluates physician-referred patients to determine functional limitations and impairments in areas such as activities of daily living, vocational performance, cognition and psychosocial.
 Develops a plan of care including specific interventions and goals to address the patient’s needs, in accordance with physician orders/protocol.
 Assists with discharge planning through recommendations communicated to the physician and the multidisciplinary team.

 2. Provides treatment in accordance with the plan of care and within the scope of occupational therapy practice.
 Treatment includes direct application of occupational therapy procedures/modalities, instruction/education of patient/family, periodic reassessment and modification of the plan of care.

 3. Documents evaluations, treatments, charges, and all relevant communications/interactions with the patient, family, and physician in the patient’s chart.

 4. Coordinates patient treatment as appropriate with other disciplines such as physical and speech therapy.
 Communicates and coordinates as appropriate with other services such as Transitional Care Unit, Acute Rehabilitation Unit, Home Care Services, Skilled Nursing Facility, and case management.
 Attends multidisciplinary team meetings as appropriate